qingkaikong/blog/2017_03_paintings_from_my_wife/README.md

 This week, I will just show some of my wife's paintings here.
 She loves painting and wants to become an architect.
 I hope she can be a happy architect in the future.
-I love these paintings!
+I am so proud of my wife!

 ## Earthquake on egg shell
 ![jpg](https://raw.githubusercontent.com/qingkaikong/wife_paintings/master/figure_1.jpg)